 Before Glorious Godfrey could cause mass rioting throughout America, he and his forces were dealt a crushing blow by the super beings from New Genesis who called themselves Forever People.
 Glorious Godfrey has long harboured great jealousy over Darkseid's obvious favouritism toward his master torturer, Desaad.

 During the Final Crisis, Glorious Godfrey took the body of Reverend Good and appears in a TV news report.
-He is later seen in Final Crisis #5 trying to gain Darkseid a new body in Dan Turpin.
-Eventually Dan Turpin's spirit is crushed, leaving the body for Darkseid to take over.
-After Darkseid is defeated by Superman, Godfrey is never seen, and his whereabouts are unknown.
+He is later seen trying to gain Darkseid a new body in Dan Turpin.
+Eventually, when Dan Turpin's spirit was crushed, the body was open for Darkseid to take over.
+After Darkseid is defeated by an onslaught of superheroes, and finally, Superman, Godfrey's whereabouts become unknown.
+With Darkseid's defeat, he is left without a master, though Darkseid later returns in DC's New 52 continuity.

 Batman Beyond: Industrial Revolution